 Interactive input

-val it = 3 : intsystem response
+val it = 3 : int (* system response *)

 Interrupting compilation or execution

-Exiting the interactive system.
+Exiting the interactive system

 Loading ML source text from a file

-The function use: string -> unit interprets its argument as a file name relative to sml's current directory and loads the text from that file as though it had been typed in.
-This should normally be executed at top level, but the loaded files can also contain calls of use to recursively load other files.
-It is a bad idea to call use within an expression or declaration, because the effects are not well-defined.
+is defined at top-level (that is, in the top-level interactive environment) and, when called, interprets its argument as a file name relative to the sml process’s current directory and loads the text from that file as though it had been typed into the interactive system.
+This should normally be executed at top level, but the file being read can also contain calls of use to recursively load other files.
+It is a not indended that use be called within an expression or declaration, because the effects of such calls are not well-defined.

 Error messages

 The compiler attempts to recover from syntactic errors so that it can also produce semantic (type-checking) errors during the same compilation.
-Syntactic error recovery is more accurate for source files loaded by use or CM than it is from declarations typed directly into the interactive system -- this is because lookahead is not possible when text is entered one line at a time.
+Syntactic error recovery is more accurate for source files loaded by use or CM than it is from declarations typed directly into the interactive system — this is because lookahead is not possible when text is entered one line at a time.

 When compiling files, the error messages include line numbers and character positions within the line.
 For example: